-The Pleyel Ensemble present a new Series of Afternoon Tea Concerts.
+The Pleyel Ensemble present a Series of Afternoon Tea Concerts.

 We will be playing a wide variety of beautiful chamber music and with Sarah’s wonderful cakes available at the interval, what better way to spend an hour or two on a Sunday afternoon?

-TICKETS £10 and FREE for under 16s available from Reading Matters, Market St., Chapel-en-le-Frith or online from the link above.
+TICKETS £10 and FREE for under 16s available from Reading Matters, Market St., Chapel-en-le-Frith or online from the links above.

 May 3rd 2015: Schumann’s intimate and special Fantaisiestücke, Op.
 88 for piano, violin & ‘cello, Mozart’s brilliant piano & violin sonata in C, K. 296 and Arensky’s luscious piano trio, Op.
 32 completes our first programme.